 Working her way through law school in Lansing, Michigan, Lisa earned a coveted spot on the Law Review and graduated cum laude in 1991.
 A few months later, she was on top of the world….well, on top of a hill in Pittsburgh anyway, working as a young associate attorney in a thriving litigation firm.

 Lisa envisioned a future that included promotions, partnership, opening her own practice someday, and of course marriage and children.
 She thought she would have it all as long as she stayed the course.
 What she didn’t know was that she would marry a military man, move all over the world every few years, have a bunch of kids, and neglect her legal career to manage their family life.

-Nineteen years later, Lisa is still attempting to manage her family.
+Twenty years later, Lisa is still attempting to manage her family.
 She does manage, however, to take time to observe the journey of life and to see the humor in it.